Michael J Wright Archive Documentation

 Frequently Asked Questions

-Can we harvest metadata automatically for legal deposit purposes?
+Can we harvest metadata automatically?

-Do you support Z39.50, SRU/SRW, or OAI-PMH?
+Do you support Z39.50 or SRU/SRW?

 https://fcrepo.michaeljwright.com.au/fcrepo/rest/{collection}/{catalog-id}